Art or Rubbish 2023

 which preserves the damaged area as it was.
 Then we head to the Yokoo Tadanoori museum,

 then down to the Prefectural Museum of Art, the building of which was designed by Tadao Ando.

 There is a dedicated room /gallery displaying miniature of Ando’s works.

 Outside of the museum stands the giant “Sun sister” by Yanobe Kenji, which kind of completes the Big Kobe Day.

-After watching the sun going down with the Sun Sister, we head back home for another cool dinner spot.
+After watching the sun going down with the Sun Sister, we head back home to Osaka for another cool dinner spot.

-We ferry out early-ish and head to Naoshima.
-After exploring the smaller of two ports and the art for a few hours,
+After exploring the smaller of two ports and the art for an hour or so,

-we head to the world famous renowned Bennesse House area , inc Chi Chu Museum , Li Lan Fan, heaps of art installations,
+we head to the world famous renowned Bennesse House area , inc Chi Chu Museum , Li Ufan, heaps of art installations,

 the Bennesse museum, amazing views and a stroll back to the bus which we then take to the big port,

 where you can bathe in the segregated psychedelic bath-house, or just stroll around ....